-The extent to which the on-ground activities will improve health and ecological condition of rivers and wetlands in the Murray-Darling Basin that builds on water recovered through the Basin Plan.
-When addressing the criterion, applicants will:
+Please describe the extent to which the on-ground activities will improve health and ecological condition of rivers and wetlands in the Murray-Darling Basin.

+When addressing the criterion applicants will:

-- provide details about how the activity will directly improve the health of rivers, wetlands, and/or floodplains - demonstrate relevant community support and show evidence of involving local communities during project delivery and/or following project completion - indicate the extent to which the project is consistent with any existing plans and objectives.
-For example: - your local catchment management plan - local environment management plans - the Commonwealth Environment Water Holder's water management plan - state environmental watering plans - the Native Fish Recovery Strategy outlined on the Murray-Darling Basin Authority website - recovery plans for threatened fauna, threatened flora and threatened ecological communities listed under the EPBC Act (if your activities are focussed on a specific species or community) which can be found on the department's website.
+- provide details about how the activity will directly improve the health of rivers, wetlands, and/or floodplains - demonstrate relevant community support and show evidence of involving local communities during project delivery and/or following project completion.
+Key stakeholders may include, but are not limited to, relevant local governments, community stakeholders and Indigenous communities.

+If you are able, you may also wish to indicate the extent to which the project is consistent with any existing plans and objectives.
+For example:

+- your local catchment management plan

+- local environment management plans

+- the Commonwealth Environment Water Holder's water management plan

+- state environmental watering plans

+- the Native Fish Recovery Strategy

+- recovery plans for threatened fauna, threatened flora and threatened ecological communities listed under the EPBC Act (if your activities are focussed on a specific species or community).